Supporting forestry and wood product industries

-We work with businesses and the community to promote the future of the forestry and wood products industry in South Australia and seek new opportunities for development.
+We work with businesses and the community to promote the future of forestry and wood products in South Australia.

 About forestry

-South Australia’s plantation forests were established in 1876 and now cover about 165,000 hectares (ha) across the Fleurieu, Adelaide Hills, mid-north region, and Limestone Coast.
-Find out about public access options in the mid-north forests.
+South Australia’s plantation forests were established in 1876 and now cover about 168,000 hectares (ha) across the Fleurieu, Adelaide Hills, mid-north region, and Limestone Coast.

 There are 2 commercial species grown in the state.
+Our export Tasmanian bluegum (Eucalyptus globulus) creates wood fibre for high-quality paper.
 Radiata pine (Pinus radiata) is used in modern wood processing facilities to produce:

 • framing timber and panels for the construction industry